svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 To provide the necessary auto-fillable fields, ripple-lib must be connected to a server where it can get the current status of your account and the shared ledger itself.
 (For more security, you should sign transactions while being offline, but you must provide the auto-fillable fields manually if you do so.)
 You must be connected to the network to submit transactions to it.

-The following code sample instantiates a new RippleAPI instance and connects to one of the public SGY Test Net servers that Ripple runs:
+The following code sample instantiates a new RippleAPI instance and connects to one of the public RCP Test Net servers that Ripple runs:

 ```js
 ripple = require('ripple-lib')